How to Install Free SSL with Let's Encrypt on Ubuntu

 sudo certbot certonly --nginx -d your-domain.com -d www.your-domain.com

 Certificates are stored in /etc/letsencrypt/live/your-domain.com/.
-You will find four files: fullchain.pem (certificate plus intermediates), privkey.pem (private key), cert.pem (certificate only), and chain.pem (intermediate certificates).
-Your web server configuration points to fullchain.pem and privkey.pem.
+This directory contains four files: fullchain.pem (certificate plus intermediate certificates), privkey.pem (private key), cert.pem (certificate only), and chain.pem (intermediate certificates).
+Your web server configuration references fullchain.pem and privkey.pem.

-If you used certonly mode or want full control over your SSL configuration, you need to edit your Nginx configuration file manually.
-The file is typically located in /etc/nginx/sites-available/.
+If you used certonly mode or want full control over your SSL settings, edit your Nginx configuration file directly.
+The file typically lives in /etc/nginx/sites-available/.

-Here is a complete HTTPS server block with recommended settings:
+Here is a complete HTTPS server block with settings that reflect current best practices:

 server {